harmony-one/h/progress/alaina-furstenberg.md

 ---

-2025 Q2 Review (36 hours)

-This quarter, I focused on consistent marketing—publishing weekly Twitter threads, progress shorts, and monthly Substack reports.
-I led the [Colossus integration](https://youtu.be/5J4O0O27Djw?si=urEQl33e2juaxJMS) rollout end-to-end, creating announcement assets, AI podcast, and co-branded content.
-I also upskilled in Framer, Figma Make, Canva animation and Cursor—learning to prototype websites, structure markdown systems, and explore vibe-coding and animation workflows that bridge design and AI.
-I co-authored the Q2 report and produced recap videos to capture and package team progress.

-I highlighted protocol updates, demoed new features on ONE Bot, and co-marketed with partners like FlappyH1, 1UtilityDAO, RecoveryONE, Crypto_Land_DAO and more while promoting and researching our new initiative 5.country.

----

 2025-07-08 Tue: Writing thread on Figma Make vs Framer for AI website creation.
 Creating 2 landing pages in Framer and Figma to compare.

 2025-07-07 Mon: Updating my Q2 Review to include social media stats and top tweets.
 Reading and writing of a [thread](https://x.com/harmonyprotocol/status/1942348949668425817) on AthleteFi's monthly recap.
 Review of the ppt and writing a [thread](https://x.com/harmonyprotocol/status/1942352606778507524) on AI jobs replacing Saas jobs.